Annex: Understanding disabilities

 Mobility, flexibility, and dexterity disabilities

-Although people with mobility, flexibility, and dexterity disabilities may face different barriers, they can benefit from many of the same accessibility features.
-For example, ensuring that your meeting space has an automatic door can benefit people who:
+Many people with these disabilities face different barriers, but they often benefit from the same accessibility features.
+For example, an automatic door helps people who:

 Remember that many mobility, flexibility, or dexterity disabilities are invisible or hidden.
-Some people may use assistive devices or mobility aids that are not immediately visible, such as back or leg braces.
-Other people may not use assistive devices or mobility aids at all.
-In some cases, functional limitations to movement will depend on how long someone must stand or how far they must walk.
+Some people use braces or supports that aren't visible.
+Others may not use assistive devices or mobility aids at all.
+In some cases, a person's ability to move may depend on how long they need to stand or how far they need to walk.

 Some common types of mobility, flexibility, and dexterity disabilities include: